JDilrew/zest/source-material.md

 3. Discover test files (using globs and config)
 4. Create a test runner instance (jest-runner)
 5. For each test file:
+   - Create a runtime environment (jest-runtime) for isolation and mocking
    - Implement a minimal test execution engine (jest-circus) to handle:
      - Running tests, hooks, and describe blocks
      - Managing async and sync test execution